lgorissen/k4d/lab 28/README.md

 > **READ CAREFULLY**
 >
-> Now, in minikube, your service account does NOT have access the all parts of the API Server.
+> In minikube, your service account does NOT have access the all parts of the API Server.
 > This can be quickly *fixed* (mind not to do that in the Pod):
 >
 > ```bash